tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 Yuma was Parker's replacement and Wisper also exited OG contract jail in January to replace Davai Lama.

-**What would success look like?** I'll end on a serious note.
-If HEROIC can make it past the Road through Swiss elimination, that'd be a pretty big success.
+Alas, all the results later in the season paled in comparison to that Wallachia lightning in a bottle.

+**What would success look like?** They may not be able to get peak Parker again, but they can definitely channel peak Wisper under the right conditions.

 ----

 # All prepped for Hamburg!

+I procrastinated writing this blog more than usual, but I'm still technically publishing it before TI starts.
+Just... a few hours before.

-Thanks Liquipedia, and thank you for reading.
-As always, if you found this article useful and want to support you can buy my voicelines.
+As always, if you found this article useful and wish to express appreciation in the form of monetary compensation, buy my voicelines.

 <style>
   .shill_wrapper {